shilpa-sharma345/gemini-voice-chatbot/README.md

-gemini-voice-chatbot
+# gemini-voice-chatbot
-Gemini Voice Chatbot is a conversational AI powered by Google’s Gemini 1.5 Flash model with automatic text-to-speech (TTS) functionality.
-It uses gTTS to convert the chatbot’s text replies into speech and Gradio for an interactive web interface.
-Your messages get smart replies that are also read out loud — audio plays automatically for a smooth experience.
+This project is a Gemini 1.5 Flash-powered chatbot with automatic text-to-speech (TTS) using gTTS and Gradio for the UI.
+It accepts text input, responds with intelligent replies from Google's Gemini API, and plays back the response using generated voice — auto-playing the audio for a seamless experience.

-Features
+## Features
-Smart Chatbot: Powered by Gemini 1.5 Flash to provide intelligent answers
+1. Text-based chatbot using Gemini 1.5 Flash

-Voice Responses: Converts chatbot replies to natural speech using Google Text-to-Speech (gTTS)
+2. Auto-generated speech for responses using Google Text-to-Speech (gTTS)

-Interactive UI: Clean, easy-to-use interface built with Gradio

-Markdown Cleaner: Removes markdown formatting for clear speech output

-Auto-Playing Audio: JavaScript injected to play voice responses automatically
+3. Built with an interactive Gradio interface

+4. Cleans Markdown-style formatting from chatbot responses

+5. Auto-plays voice responses using injected JavaScript

 Requirements
-Python 3.7 or higher

-Install dependencies with:

-bash
-Copy
-Edit
-pip install gradio google-generativeai gTTS
+Make sure you have Python 3.7+ and install dependencies: pip install gradio google-generativeai gTTS

-Setup
+🔑 Setup
-Obtain your Google Generative AI API key from Google Makersuite.
+Get your Google Generative AI API key.

-Set your API key as an environment variable or directly in your Python script:
+Set it as an environment variable or directly in the script: os.environ["GOOGLE_API_KEY"] = "your-api-key-here"

-python
-Copy
-Edit
-os.environ["GOOGLE_API_KEY"] = "your-api-key-here"
-Usage
+▶️ Usage
-Run the chatbot application with:

-bash
-Copy
-Edit
+Simply run the script:
-python app.py
+python gemini-voice-chatbot.py
-This will open the Gradio chat interface in your default browser.

-Example Questions to Try
+Example Inputs :-
+Try these examples in the chatbot:

-What is AI?
+"What is AI?"

-Who is the Prime Minister of India?
+"Who is the Prime Minister of India?"

-Tell me a fun fact about space.

  File Structure
-bash
-Copy
-Edit
-.

 ├── app.py              # Main chatbot script
-├── requirements.txt    # Project dependencies
+├── requirements.txt    # Python dependencies
 └── README.md           # Project documentation

-Acknowledgements
+ Acknowledgements : -
-Google Generative AI (Gemini)
+Google Generative AI (Gemini) ,
+Gradio ,
+gTTS

 Gradio